amesoudi/amesoudi.github.io/content/authors/admin/_index.md

 ---

-## About Me

 I am Professor of Cultural Evolution at the University of Exeter, UK.
 I am interested in how human culture evolved, and how culture itself evolves in our species.
-He builds theoretical models, runs lab experiments, and analyses real world data.
+I build theoretical models, run lab experiments, and conduct analyses of real world data.